 1. Produce naturally grown fruits and vegetables

-2. Use organic principles to advocate why naturally grown produce is so important.
+2. Use high standard principles to advocate why naturally grown produce is so important.

 3. Provide nutrition education to provide increased consumption of fruits and vegetables.